gustafsson96/moment3.2dt207g/README.md

 * Deleting a work experience triggers a GET request to delete the entry in the backend.

 ## Future Improvments
-* Implement functionality for the user to update a work experience.
+* Implement functionality for the user to update a work experience (functionality available in the API).